-These assertions may cause doubt as to whether the chicken or the bacon was the proximate cause of Mr. McCarley's illness.
+These assertions may cause doubt as to whether the chicken or the bacon caused Mr. McCarley's illness.
 This evidence, however, does not negate the chicken from the list of possible causes.
 Accordingly, a genuine issue of material fact exists as to causation which should be resolved by the trier of fact.